Doctor insights on:

 Very risky: Among breech babies, >50% switch to cephalic at 32wks, and it even happens at 38wks spontaneously.
 OBGYNs can perform a VERSION to flip baby at term, but DON'T TRY @ HOME.
 All breech babies should be delivered via C-Section b/c the risk of vaginal delivery is too great (head entrapment and fetal death due to cord compression).
 Only in RARE situations are vaginal deliveries performed. ...Read more

-Pregnant 24 wks anterior placenta. last scan extended breech position 3 days ago. my baby kicks very down low way below my bellybutton is this normal?
+Pregnant 24 wks anterior placenta.
+Last scan extended breech position 3 days ago.
+My baby kicks very down low way below my bellybutton is this normal?

 Last pregnancy my baby was breeched cause my placenta was a little low.
 What are the chances of this happening again?

-What does it mean if a docter says your baby is transverse breech? also how serious is complete placenta previa?
+What does it mean if a docter says your baby is transverse breech?
+Also how serious is complete placenta previa?

 I recently went to get an u/s at 38 weeks and they told me the baby is breech and that they see 2 placentas but only see one baby.
 What does it mean?

 Cesarean section?: Breech presentation at term is best managed with prelabor cesarean section unless your obstetrician thinks that an external cephalic version is likely to be successful, or your fetus decides to turn head down on its own.
 Paraplacenta is not very rare but carries risks for vasa previa (require cesarean section to avoid fetal exsanguination in labor) and postpartum hemorrhage from retained placenta. ...Read more

 33+3wks pregnant.
 Baby Breech oblique longitudinal.
 Placenta low lying 2cm.
 Risks?
 Chances of c-section high?
 Prem labor chances?